TamLem/hello-world/README.md

 ---------------------------------------------------

 Git Basics
-  - Branching
+  - Branching = creating copies of the master
-  - Merging back
+  - Merging back = committing changes made in branches back into master
+  -